-- 4,586,424 ordinary shares issuable upon the exercise of options to purchase ordinary shares outstanding under the 2019 Equity Incentive Plan as of June 30, 2020, at a weighted average exercise price of \$3.70 per share; - 3,455,512 additional ordinary shares reserved for future issuance under our 2019 Equity Incentive Plan as of June 30, 2020; - 4,536,901 ordinary shares issuable upon the exercise of warrants to purchase ordinary shares as of June 30, 2020, at a weighted average exercise price of \$11.54 per share, which warrants shall not expire upon the closing of this offering if not exercised; and - 220,588 ordinary shares issuable upon the exercise of warrants to purchase ordinary shares to be granted to A-Labs, which provided certain consulting services for this offering, at the closing of this offering, at an exercise price equal to the price per ordinary share in this offering.
+- 4,586,424 ordinary shares issuable upon the exercise of options to purchase ordinary shares outstanding under the 2019 Equity Incentive Plan as of June 30, 2020, at a weighted average exercise price of \$3.70 per share; - 3,455,512 additional ordinary shares reserved for future issuance under our 2019 Equity Incentive Plan as of June 30, 2020; - 4,536,901 ordinary shares issuable upon the exercise of warrants to purchase ordinary shares as of June 30, 2020, at a weighted average exercise price of \$11.54 per share, which warrants shall not expire upon the closing of this offering if not exercised; and - 229,469 ordinary shares issuable upon the exercise of warrants to purchase ordinary shares to be granted to A-Labs, which provided certain consulting services for this offering, at the closing of this offering, at an exercise price equal to the price per ordinary share in this offering.

 To the extent any of these outstanding options or warrants are exercised, there will be further dilution to new investors.
-To the extent all of such outstanding options and warrants had been exercised as of June 30, 2020, the pro forma as adjusted net tangible book value per share after this offering would be \$5.76, and total dilution per share to new investors would be \$11.24.
+To the extent all of such outstanding options and warrants had been exercised as of June 30, 2020, the pro forma as adjusted net tangible book value per share after this offering would be \$5.97, and total dilution per share to new investors would be \$12.03.

 Certain of our existing investors and their affiliated entities, including Yozma, SKT, JJFIHC and iA, and certain other investors have indicated an interest in purchasing an aggregate of up to approximately \$80 million of our ordinary shares in this offering at the initial public offering price.
 However, because indications of interest are not binding agreements or commitments to purchase, these entities may determine to purchase fewer shares than they indicate an interest in purchasing more of our ordinary shares.
-In addition, the underwriters could determine to sell fewer shares to any of these entities than the entities indicate an interest in purchase will receive the same underwriting discount on any shares purchased by these entities as they will on any other shares sold to the public in this offering.
+It is also possible that these entities could indicate an interest in purchasing more of our ordinary shares.
+In addition, the underwriters could determine to sell fewer shares to any of these entities than the entities indicate an interest in purchasing or to not sell any shares to these entities.
+The underwriters will receive the same underwriting discount on any shares purchased by these entities as they will on any other shares sold to the public in this offering.